 What was the first moment of enlightenment that encouraged you to take action for the society you live in?

 What are the projects you are currently working on?
-What are the challenges you and your organization are facing today?
+What are the challenges you and your organisation are facing today?

-How can we make intergenerational collaboration between young people and decision-makers happen?
+How can we make intergenerational collaboration between youth and decision-makers happen?

 What would you like to tell decision-makers?

 Including the generation that you are building the future for is important.